top of page

 A grinding noise from the wheel usually indicates more advanced damage.

-• Metal-to-metal contact creates a harsher sound
+• Metal-to-metal contact creates a harsher sound.

-• Often signals significant deterioration
+• It often signals significant deterioration.

 If a grinding noise is present, the wheel bearing should be inspected as soon as possible.